katiepo456/machine-learning-project/README.md

 potentially identifying information was removed from the set).

 ## Instructions for Running the Models
+The code in this repository currently allows the user to run a linear regression, random forest, and KNN analysis on the data for three majors:
+1. Computer Science
+2. Computer Networking & Cybersecurity
+3. Computer & Digital Forensics

 To run the program, run the 'main.py' file.
-This will run all the models back-to-back, otherwise you can run each model separately in their respective file (i.e. run the linear regression model by running 'linear_regression.py', etc.).
+This will run all the models back-to-back.
+Otherwise, you can run each model separately in their respective file (i.e. run the linear regression model by running 'linear_regression.py', etc.).
 To generate the 3D plots for linear regression, uncomment the 'plot3d' line in the 'run_regression_model_on_major()' function.
 These plots can also be found in the 'LinearRegression_ProjectFigures' folder in the repo.